arcus/education_modules/bash_103_combining_commands/bash_103_combining_commands.md

 <div class = "learn-more">
 <b style="color: rgb(var(--color-highlight));">Learning connection</b><br>

 In the Bash language, right arrows `>` redirect output, and left arrows `<` redirect input.
-We won't cover redirecting output in this module, however, if you end up writing more complicated pipelines in the future it may be useful to [learn more about redirecting input](https://www.gnu.org/software/bash/manual/html_node/Redirections.html)
+We won't cover redirecting input in this module, however, if you end up writing more complicated pipelines in the future it may be useful to [learn more about redirecting input](https://www.gnu.org/software/bash/manual/html_node/Redirections.html#Redirecting-Input).

 </div>